AnthonyF747/AnthonyF747.github.io/hw1journal.md

 ## Bootstrap

 I have some `.html` and `.css` experience, but I didn't have Bootstrap experience.
 I used the docs on their [website](https://getbootstrap.com/docs/4.1/getting-started/introduction/) and a video to learn how to work with this software.
-Bootstrap totally makes building a website so much easier than when I learn how to use `.html`.
+Bootstrap totally makes building a website so much easier than when I learned how to use `.html`.
 The software makes it easy to make rows and columns along with the page being dynamic and adjusts to the screen (browser) size.
 It definitely made coding in `.html` fun.
 If you need help with `.html` or `.css`, you can look through their docs at: [html docs](https://developer.mozilla.org/en-US/docs/Web/HTML) and [css](https://developer.mozilla.org/en-US/docs/Web/CSS).

 ## Code